cd/Lynch/README.md

     // Define main component
     var myApp = new Mojito(
       {
-        // Returns a HTML string which will be rendered
+        // Returns an HTML string which will be rendered
         // inside the selected DOM element.
         template: function() {
           return "<strong>" + this.data.myText + "</strong>";